fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-If we were to try returning this data with the basic _DiaryEntry_ type, that is, if we would type the function as follows
+If we tried to return this data with the basic _DiaryEntry_ type, i.e. if we would type the function as follows

 ```js
 const getNonSensitiveEntries = () : DiaryEntry[] => {